 Players from all 10 teams participating in the Avista-NAIA World Series take part in the "Score a Hit with Reading" program for sixth graders in Lewiston, Clarkston, Asotin and Lapwai.

 Information on the book and dates will be announced at a later date.

 For the 11th-consecutive year, area sixth graders will write a short essay on what the book meant to them.
 Each school will choose one winner, and then an independent panel will choose one overall winner to throw out the ceremonial first pitch on opening night of the Series.

-The Avista-NAIA World Series "Score a Hit with Reading" program would like to thank Lewiston's Schweitzer Engineering Labs for sponsoring this program.
+The Avista-NAIA World Series "Score a Hit with Reading" program would like to thank Lewiston's Pickard Orthodontics for sponsoring this program.